trilogy-group/nexus-agents/README.md

   - **Firecrawl Search Agent**: Uses the Firecrawl MCP server to perform searches and crawling.
 - **Summarization Agent**: Transforms raw data into concise, human-readable summaries.
 - **Reasoning Agent**: Performs higher-order reasoning on summarized data.
-- **Knowledge Base**: A persistent storage system for all research artifacts.
+- **Knowledge Base**: A persistent storage system using DuckDB for structured/JSON data and file system for binary files.
 - **LLM Client**: A client for interacting with various language model providers, including OpenAI, Anthropic, Google, xAI, OpenRouter, and Ollama.

 ## LLM Configuration